godaddy/carpenterd/README.md

 # carpenterd

 Build and compile npm packages to run in the browser.
 This API is capable of building modules through different build systems.
 The aim is to have full cross-build-system API that serves a single file to be used in the browser.
-Note that this API should only be hit from the Design Registry.
+Note that this API should only be hit from the [`warehouse.ai`][warehouse.ai].

 ##### Build systems